University of Alaska System

 The University of Alaska System is a system of public universities in the U.S. state of Alaska.
 It was created in 1917 and comprises three separately accredited universities on 19 campuses.
 The system serves nearly 30,000 full- and part-time students and offers 400 unique degree programs.

+The university hired its first African-American faculty member in 1965: Robert London Smith, a professor of political science.

 Each of the three main universities has several satellite campuses in smaller communities.
 UAA also operates three large satellite community colleges.
 The three major institutions in the University of Alaska system are: